 The Ultimate Guide to Photo Poses for Men

-Masculinity, strength, and power are components of our Foundation Posing Framework that work in every shooting scenario and are key to helping you achieve your posing goals.
-For your complete, step-by-step guide to posing visit the Complete Posing Workshop.
+Masculinity, strength, and power the three components that make up our posing goals for men.
+Our Complete Posing Workshop was created in order to help you master the nuances of posing to help elevate your portraiture.
 From standing to group photos, here is our guide to photo poses for men:

 Photo Poses for Men #1 | Standing Portrait

-The Foundation Posing Framework begins from the ground up and makes posing less daunting to easily direct men, women, and large groups.
-First, we need to identify our goals for posing men, and, typically, we are looking for for masculinity, strength, and power so we begin with:
+Starting from the ground up makes posing less daunting for subjects and allows you to easily direct men, women, and large groups.
+First, we need to identify our goals for posing men:

 - Feet First, Hip Distance Apart